Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 REFERENCES:

 (1) Lara's original biography lists her birth year as 1968.
+The same date appears on her tombstone in the Chronicles trailer video.
 Apparently the developers didn't foresee how long the series would endure.
-Later biographies don't mention the year, enabling our heroine to remain forever young.
+Later biographies didn't mention the year, enabling our heroine to remain forever young.
+With the reboot of the series in 2013, Lara's age was reset at 21.
+So presumably she was born around 1992.

 (2) The biography created by the developers at Core Design described Lara's early education and upbringing.
 It was later expanded to incorporate additional backstory in TR: The Last Revelation.